Loch Fyne’s Dimensions: 40 miles (65km) from the Sound of Bute.

 A drive around Loch Fyne rewards you with ever changing views with some of Scotland’s most spectacular and unspoilt scenery.
 One of Scotland’s most scenic drives is to take the A82 beside Loch Lomond and then the A83 to historic Inveraray and then to make your way to Portavadie via the A8000.

-Inveraray dates back to the 1700's and is one of Scotland's most historic villages, Inveraray Jail and Inveraray Castle are 2 good places to visit.
+Inveraray dates back to the 1700’s and is one of Scotland’s most historic villages, Inveraray Jail and Inveraray Castle are 2 must visits.
 The village itself has a great choice of eateries and accommodation.
 One of the oldest and best hotels in the area is the George Hotel.
 Privately owned, the George regularly has live music and is home to the 3 day Bluebell Festival which is held every May.
-Inveraray's annual Music Festival is fast gaining a reputation amongst lovers great music, food and real ales.
+Inveraray’s annual Music Festival is fast gaining a reputation amongst lovers great music, food and real ales.

 Portavadie is also a destination in itself.
 Only 2 hours from Glasgow by car, this hidden gem is well worth visiting.
-Home to Scotland's most modern marina it is a great place to chill out and watch the boats come and go.
-As a holiday destination, Portavadie has a great choice of holiday accommodation to suit every taste and budget.
-On the marina site there are restaurants, shops and spa.
-You can hire bicycles, kayaks and even yachts!
+Home to Scotland’s most modern marina it is a great place to chill out and watch the boats come and go.
+Also a specific holiday destination, Portavadie has a great choice of holiday accommodation to suit every taste and budget.
+On site there are restaurants, shops and spa.
+On site you can hire bicycles, kayaks and even yachts!
 Alternatively, you can leave it to the local experts and let them organise day trips for you to take in the best Loch Fyne has to offer both on and off shore.